yoanad/adopt-me/README.md

 - you can spare yourself setting the state
 - !!! hooks never go inside `if` statements or `for` loops!!!
 They are keeping track of the order in which we are creating hooks, a.k.a the order we are calling these hooks

+#### useEffect

+- takes place of several of the lifecycle hooks, e.g. componentDidMount, componentWillUnmount, componentDidUpdate
+- it's disconnected from when the render is actually happening -

 #### Custom hook

 ```javascript